-That made both women grin and the tension eased from the moment.
+That made both women smile briefly and the tension eased from the moment.
 Reaching up, Helena took Myka's hands in her own.
 "What happened to him?"

-The Commander shrugged.
-The tale held no pain for her.
-Not anymore.
+Myka shrugged.
+The tale held no real pain for her, not anymore.
 "He married.
 I believe they were quite happy for a time, but he was killed by an Artifact and she was left a widow.
 I think about her sometimes, and how that could have been me."
 Myka squeezed the fingers entwined with her own.
 "I never, not for a second, regret that it wasn't."

-Helena smiled slowly, dark eyes searching Myka's face for something.
-Whatever she found, it appeared to satisfy the Captain, because she slowly ran her hands up Myka's arms, her touch leaving fire in its wake.
+Helena smiled slowly, searching Myka's face for something.
+Whatever she found, it appeared to satisfy, because she slowly ran her hands up Myka's arms, touch leaving fire in its wake.
 Myka felt her heart start to race again and her breathing became shallow and quick.

 There was no description for Helena's smile but wicked.

-"Well," the Captain murmured, "just so long as I am not competing with a ghost."
+"Well," Helena murmured, "just so long as I am not competing with a ghost."

-"Helena Wells, you need never compete with anyone," Myka grinned and then pulled the Captain to her, claiming her mouth.
-It was a tender kiss, Myka's tongue flicking over Helena's lips before slipping into the other woman's mouth.
+"Helena Wells, you need never compete with anyone," Myka grinned, pulling Helena to her and claiming her mouth.
+It was a tender kiss, Myka's tongue flicking over Helena's lips before teasing into her mouth.
 Gently, deftly though, Helena took the lead and Myka surrendered to her willingly.
 What followed could have been called a seduction but was in truth merely an education as Helena tenderly began to teach Myka the pleasure of her own body.

-It began with lips: Gentle kisses that moved along her jaw and down her throat.
+It began with lips, gentle kisses that moved along her jaw and down her throat.
 It continued when teasing teeth grazed the skin of her shoulder and a questing tongue tasted the hollow of her throat.
-When Myka moved her hands to try and return Helena's caresses the other woman pressed a gentle finger to her lips.
+When Myka moved her hands to try and return Helena's caresses, Helena pressed a gentle finger to her lips.
 "Shh.
-Please Myka.
-Let me do this for you, for myself," and under the teasing grin was a longing that was so clear to Myka she could only nod, her breath scarce in her lungs.
+Please, Myka.
+Let me do this for you, for myself," and under the teasing smile was a longing that was so clear to Myka she could only nod, her breath scarce in her lungs.

 And then Helena slipped behind her, kneeling so their bodies were pressed along the length of each other, front to back.
-With a gentle touch the Captain pulled Myka against her and the Agent gasped at the feeling of Helena's skin against her own.
-Helena's thighs cradled hers and slender arms wrapped around her, for a moment just holding her.
+With a gentle touch Helena pulled Myka against her, making her gasp at the feeling of Helena's skin against her own.
+Helena's thighs cradled hers and slender arms wrapped around her waist, for a moment just holding her.